omega-gg/VBML/README.md

 VBML is a client based markup language designed to provide direct access to video resources on the Internet.<br>
 It's based on YAML to keep things simple and human readable.<br>
 The goal is to provide standalone access informations about video resources.<br>
-It's client based and highly depends on client side software.<br>
+It's client based and entirely depends on client side software.<br>
 It can be extended with a scripting language to extract complex resources.<br>

 ## Script Language